-Each year the Dooley Society awards stipends to a group of current Notre Dame students or alumni in medical school.
+Each year Notre Dame alumni in medicine award stipends to a group of current Notre Dame students or alumni in medical school.
 Recipients are awarded these stipends to cover funds for international medical missions.
 This past Saturday (Oct.
 19), Paul Lambert ‘12 shared his experience as a volunteer in Tutwiler, Mississippi.
 Following his presentation, Dr. Fred Angulo from the Centers for Disease Control and Prevention presented on the lingering effects of ebola.

 Lambert is currently attending the University of Chicago Pritzker School of Medicine and hopes to graduate next year.
 A student group at his university called Journees traveled to Tutwiler, Mississippi in December 2014-Jan 2015.
 Journees is a club at UChicago that aims to expose medical students to the healthcare needs of diverse patient populations beyond that of the University of Chicago Medical Center.